lainNao/chord-progression-generator/README.md

 # chord-progression-generator

-A random chord progression generator for testing use
+A random chord progression generator for testing use.